GoAskAway/rill/docs/PRODUCTION_GUIDE.md

 - Sandbox
   - Use the `QuickJSProvider` (WASM-based) in production to ensure isolation from the host.
 - Module access
-  - Keep whitelist minimal; do not expose Node built-ins or dynamic loaders to the plugin.
+  - Keep whitelist minimal; do not expose Node built-ins or dynamic loaders to the guest.
 - Callbacks
-  - Always validate payloads from the plugin before applying to UI.
+  - Always validate payloads from the guest before applying to UI.
 Prefer strongly typed props.

 ## 4. Performance recommendations